jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-27c.md

 if the Allies had not permitted (or ordered) the Rumanian army to eject them.
  -->

 But in Germany, Austria and Italy the social structure was perilously near toppling and there-is no saying what would have happened in those countries and possibly farther west if Trotsky’s war machine had been in working order at that time and not engaged in the civil and the Polish wars.
+15

+The Communist
-15 It should not be forgotten that the Communist International was founded in that atmosphere of impending life and death struggle.
+International was founded in that atmosphere of impending life and death struggle.
 Many things which acquired a different meaning afterwards— such as the centralized management that has unlimited power over the